 Comparing Casper mattress vs. Tuft and Needle, I’d say the former is better at pressure relief, making it the excellent choice for those with back pain and side sleepers.

 Thanks to the breathable cover and the top open-cell foam layer, the Casper mattress stays cool through the night.

-One thing to note about both mattresses is that they have thinner than usual comfort layers measuring 3 inches in each mattress.
+One thing to note about both mattresses is that they have thinner than usual comfort layers.
 So they won’t feel as cloudy and plush as you would with other more expensive mattresses with bigger comfort zones.

 Warranty and Returns

 Tuft & Needle provides a 100-night trial period.
 This is more than enough time to acclimate to the new mattress and decide whether it is suitable for you.
 If you confirm to return it, just contact customer support to arrange a pickup.

 Returned mattresses are usually given to charity or recycled depending on the local code.
 Whichever the case, Tuft & Needle will cover all the costs involved, and you will get a full refund.

 Note that if you ordered a Tuft & Needle mattress from Alaska or Hawaii, you would not get your shipping fee back along with the refund.

 Also, note that the 100-night trial does not apply to mattresses bought from Amazon.com where you will find different return terms.
 So make sure you buy from the official Tuft & Needle website or one of their accredited distributors.